Ixcatl/fables_novasophonia/docs/core/equipment.rst

           - 2
           - 200
           - The wielder rerolls one failed die when attacking with this weapon.
 When attacking immediately after a dash or jump, it also deals +1 damage.
+        * - **Flambard**
+          - Blade, Hook
+          - 3
+          - Melee
+          - 1h
+          - 1
+          - 250
+          - When this weapon deals damage, the wielder may spend 1 Stamina to inflict 2 points of Bleeding on the target.
+        * - **Knife**
+          - Blade, Thrown
+          - 1
+          - Melee, Range (4)
+          - 1h
+          - Light
+          - 10
+          - May be paired with any other weapon.
+This weapon's rollover cap is equal to 5x its base damage.
+        * - **Dart**
+          - Lance, Thrown
+          - 1
+          - Melee, Range (4)
+          - 1h
+          - Light
+          - 10
+          - May be paired with any other weapon.
+Soak rolls against this weapon lose 1 success.

     **Nimble weapons**

     .. list-table::
         :widths: 5 5 5 5 5 5 5 50
+        :header-rows: 1

+        * - Weapon
+          - Type(s)
+          - Damage
+          - Range
+          - Hands
+          - Bulk
+          - Value
+          - Abilities
+        * - **Dagger**
+          - Hook, Lance
+          - 2
+          - Melee
+          - 1h
+          - Light
+          - 150
+          - May be paired with itself if wielded alone.
+The wielder rerolls one failed die when using it to attack creatures with lower initiative.
         * - **Javelin**
           - Lance, Thrown
           - 3